Updated for 2021.

 Questions about the Microsoft Mega Backdoor Roth Conversion?

 If you want to start taking advantage of the Mega Backdoor Roth Conversion, or any of the other benefits offered to Microsoft employees, please schedule some time with our team to discuss your questions.
-You can access our calendar HERE.

 This content is for illustrative purposes only.
 Individual situations may vary.
 Please consult your tax advisor to determine if the scenarios discussed in this article are right for you.
 Investment Advisory services offered through Avier Wealth Advisors.
 Avier is not affiliated with Microsoft.